-Utilizing a blend of butane and propane, i.e. “blended solvents”, can provide your butane extraction process with the capability to skillfully manipulate the quality and consistency of your output product.
+Utilizing a blend of butane and propane, i.e. “blended solvents”, can provide your butane extraction process with the capability to skillfully manipulate the quality and consistency of your output product, including the creation of BHO.

 Many top extraction producers opt for a 70% butane/30% propane blend for shatter and budder-based extracts.
 This allows the solvent to extract a fuller terpene profile and generally contributes to a lighter color and lower viscosity than using a 100% butane extraction.
 In some instances, labs opt to use 100% propane for specialty products like high-terpene extractions or sugar consistency extract products.

 The volatility of propane allows for the operator to distill the solvent with little to no energy needed.
 This translates to a much faster recovery time than butane.
 Note that blending solvents does not accelerate recovery time.
 Rather, recovery is subject to the solvent with the slowest recovery time, i.e., butane.

 Using propane provides many benefits for the processor and the end consumer.
 Because of its low boiling point, propane is easy to purge from the extract in a vacuum oven during post processing because it takes very little time and heat to remove.
 Additionally, propane tends to extract lighter compounds from the cannabis plant material, such as terpenes.
 The increase in terpenes extracted will be significant based on the quality of your original biomass and the hydrocarbon mix (i.e., higher propane mixes result in higher terpene output).
 This will also effect the consistency of the end product, and produce concentrates that are more syrupy due to the low viscosity of terpenes.

 As with most things, there is a point at which too much of a good thing can sometimes be bad.
 Pure terpenes themselves tend to be very caustic and volatile.
 Hence, there is a point at which an extremely high percentage of terpenes can irritate the end user’s throat and simply be too copious for enjoyable consumption.
 Therefore, with a keen eye on the end product in mind, utilizing an appropriate balance of blended solvent is fundamental in any extraction process.